Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Model and notation

 After fragmentation, the elementary building blocks can, in general, be assembled into towers whose cross sections form parallelograms.
 In the present model, the cross section is restricted to be square.
 This choice is motivated by the fact that, among all parallelograms with a given perimeter, the square encloses the maximal cross-sectional area.

-The square geometry therefore represents an extremal, volume-maximizing configuration within this class and serves as a natural reference case.
+The square geometry therefore represents an extremal, volume-maximising configuration within this class and serves as a natural reference case.
 No claim is made that this construction exhausts all possible configurations, nor that a global maximal-volume theorem is established.

-\section{Fragmentation – reassembly process and volume evolution}
+\section{Fragmentation \textendash{} reassembly process and volume evolution}

-Using the fragmentation rule introduced in the previous section, the slicing of long objects is explicitly presented for the first few values of $n$.
-For each $n$, the sequence of towers \(T_{\,n}^{\,i}\) produced at fragmentation stages \(i=0,1,\dots,n+1\) is listed together with their volumes \(V_{\,n}^{\,i}\) and corresponding relative volumes \(R_{\,n}^{\,i}\).
-These examples motivate the general formulae, which are subsequently derived using mathematical induction.
+Using the fragmentation rule introduced in Sec.~\ref{sec:fragmntrule}, the slicing of long objects is presented explicitly below for the first few values of $n$.
+For each $n$, the sequence of towers $T_{\,n}^{\,i}$ produced at fragmentation stages $i = 1, \dots, n+1$, including the parent object $i=0$, is listed alongside their volumes $V_{\,n}^{\,i}$ and corresponding relative volumes $R_{\,n}^{\,i}$.
+These examples motivate the general formulae, which are subsequently derived in the following subsections.

-In the figures below, thick lines indicate grain boundaries, while thin lines serve only to illustrate the relative sizes of the grains.
+In the figures that follow, thick lines indicate grain boundaries, while thin lines serve only to illustrate the relative sizes of the grains.

-\subsection{\texorpdfstring{Case \(n=0\) (\(l = 4a\))}{Case n=0 (l=4a)}}
+\subsection{\texorpdfstring{Case $n=0$ ($l = 4a$)}{Case n=0 (l=4a)}}

 The present case is the simplest and is illustrated in Fig.~\ref{fig:n0}.
-The initial prism contains \(2^{0+2}=4\) unit cubes and has volume
+The parent object contains $2^{0+2}=4$ unit cubes and has volume

 Only one fragmentation stage is possible.
-The prism \(T_{\,0}^{\,0}\) is divided into four equal parts and reassembled into a cross-shaped tower \(T_{\,0}^{\,1}\) with a cavity at its centre, as shown in Fig.~\ref{fig:n0}.
+The prism $T_{\,0}^{\,0}$ is divided into four equal parts and reassembled into a cross-shaped tower $T_{\,0}^{\,1}$ with a cavity at its centre, as shown in Fig.~\ref{fig:n0}.
 The resulting volume is

-Thus, the maximal-volume configuration obtained by reassembling the fragments occupies a volume larger than that of the original object by a factor \(5/4\).
+Thus, the maximal-volume configuration obtained by reassembling the fragments occupies a volume larger than that of the original object by a factor $5/4$.

 The four cubes can also be rearranged into a compact configuration with no gaps, reproducing the original volume.
-The significance of this example is that random or unconstrained reassembly of the fragments can lead to a volume larger than that of the original object, while remaining bounded above by the maximal value \(5/4\).
+The significance of this example is that random or unconstrained reassembly of the fragments can lead to a volume larger than that of the original object, while remaining bounded above by the maximal value $5/4$.

-In the following, the findings are summarised and rewritten in a form that is convenient for deriving general formulae for the volumes, relative volumes, and the total number of fragmentation stages.
+In the following, the findings are summarised and rewritten in a form that is convenient for deriving general formulae for the volumes, relative volumes, and the total number of fragmentation stages. $T(n)$ denotes the total number of fragmentation stages for a parent object indexed by $n$, so that